juji-io/datalevin/doc/query.md

 stresses the optimizer.
 We ported these queries to Datalog and compared with PostgreSQL [here](https://github.com/juji-io/datalevin/tree/master/JOB-bench).

-Datalevin's planning time is normally one or two order of magnitudes longer than that of PostgreSQL.
+Datalevin's planning time is normally one order of magnitudes longer than that of PostgreSQL.
 This is expected, as our planner is written in idiomatic Clojure, and our planning algorithm is more complex.
 However, the execution time of Datalevin are more consistent and better on average, due to